 Money held in a Junior ISA can’t be accessed until the child reaches the age of 18, at which point they can add to or withdraw from it as they would with any other ISA.
 They can start managing the account on their own from the age of 16.

-According to savings website Savingschampion.co.uk, Coventry Building Society and Bath Building Society pay 2.95% and 2.50% respectively on their cash Junior ISAs, both of which can be opened with a minimum balance of £1.
+According to savings website Savingschampion.co.uk, Bath Building Society and The Loughborough Building Society each pay 2.50% on their cash Junior ISAs, both of which can be opened with a minimum balance of £1.